Zavy86/tmtru/README.md

 - Fill the uid manually or leave it blank to have it generated automatically.
 - Enter the URL you want to point to.
 - Enter a description and some tags.
-- Press the Save link button.
+- Press the Save link button.o

 ## Screenshots